steerpike/writing-style-checker/README.md

 # Writing Style Checker

-An Obsidian plugin that helps improve your writing by identifying "weasel words" - vague or weak language that makes your text less precise and impactful.
+An Obsidian plugin that helps improve your writing by identifying "weasel words" and passive voice constructions - language patterns that can make your text less precise, direct, and impactful.

 ## Features

 - **Detect Weasel Words**: Automatically finds weak words like "very", "quite", "fairly", "several", etc.
+- **Identify Passive Voice**: Detects passive voice constructions using comprehensive irregular verb patterns
-- **Visual Results**: Shows found words in context with highlighting
+- **Visual Results**: Shows found issues in context with color-coded highlighting
-- **Customizable**: Configure which words to detect through settings
+- **Customizable**: Configure which issues to detect and how they're displayed
 - **Line Numbers**: Optional line number display for easy navigation
 - **Multiple Access Methods**: Use via ribbon icon, command palette, or keyboard shortcuts